Wondering how to get a free plane ticket to your next dream destination?

 Will applying for new cards affect your credit score negatively?

-From my research the answer is yes, but not as badly as you think and it’s pretty short term.
+From my research, the answer is yes, but not as bad as you think and it’s pretty short term.
 As long as you continue to carry zero debt and pay on time it should bounce back quickly and maybe even increase.
-The credit card gods haven’t thrown me under the double decker bus yet.
+The credit card gods haven’t thrown me under the double-decker bus yet.

 Last year I got three new Travel Rewards Cards and here is my current credit score: